-In each cell of the Arkana where an Act and an Area intersect lies a value from 2 to 6, called a character’s Base Scores.
-Each Base Score signifies the average level of success that the character can achieve with the associated Phrase when using it to resolve a task.
+Each cell on the Arkana where an Act and an Area intersect is marked with a value from 2 to 6, called a character’s Base Scores.
+Each Base Score signifies the average level of success that the character can achieve with the associated Phrase when using it to make a Check.

 A character’s Base Scores start at, and may never permanently be lower than, 2.
-At character creation the player may spend a number of points assigned by the Arbiter, if any, and raise their individual Base Scores to meet the requirements of the game.
+At character creation, the player may spend a number of points assigned by the GM , if any, and raise their individual Base Scores to meet the requirements of the game.

-As a whole Kit represents the items a character uses to resolve their tasks.
+Kit represents the items a character uses to help with their Checks.
 Kit rating represents the type of Kit that a character has a knack for.

-Kit comes in three types: Armor, Tools, and Weapons.
-The Rating for each can be either + (Gain), 0 (Null), or – (Loss).
-A character’s Kit Ratings modify any Checks they make using that type of Kit, at the Arbiter’s discretion.
+There are three types of Kit: Armor, Tools, and Weapons.
+The Rating for each can be either + (Gain), 0 (Neutral), or – (Loss).
+A character’s Kit Ratings modify any Checks they make using that type of Kit, at the GM’s discretion.

-Equipment slots mark pieces of Kit that a character keeps immediately at hand.
+Equipment slots represent pieces of Kit that a character keeps immediately at hand.
 By default a character has five Equipment slots.

-Pack slots denote pieces of Kit that a character has on their person but not equipped.
+Pack slots represent pieces of Kit that a character has on their person but not equipped.
 By default a character has five Pack slots.

 Pieces of Kit take up a number of equipment/pack slots equal to the number of hands the Kit would require to hold or use.
 A two-handed sword, for instance, fills two pack slots.
-Likewise, at any time a character may only actively use one kit slot for each free hand.
+Likewise, on any Check a character may only actively use one kit slot for each free hand.

-To resolve a task, the Player declares what they are going to do and agrees upon a Phrase with the Arbiter to best represent it, then the Arbiter considers the difficulty of the player’s task and sets a Target Score for success.
-The player references their Arkana to find the Phrase’s Base Score and makes a Check.
+To resolve a task, the Player declares what they are going to do and the GM determines which Phrase best represents the action, then the GM considers the difficulty of the task and sets a Target Score for success.
+The player references their Arkana to find the Phrase’s Base Score and rolls two standard six-sided dice.

-The Player always rolls a number of dice equal to the Act Mastery corresponding to the Phrase being used.
-The dice may land on Gains (die values 5 & 6), Null (values 3 & 4), or Losses (values 1 & 2).
+The dice may land on Gains (die values 5 & 6), Neutral (values 3 & 4), or Losses (values 1 & 2).
 Each Gain raises the Base Score by one and each Loss lowers the Base Score by one.
-Null dice are ignored.
+Neutral dice are ignored.

 The final value after applying Gains and Losses to the Base Score is the Result Score.
-If the Result Score meets or exceeds the Target Score then the task is successful.
+If the Result Score meets or exceeds the Target Score then the Check succeeds.

 -If the player’s Result Score is only 1 below the Target Score then task should succeed, but with complications.

--If the Base Score meets or exceeds the Target Score without rolling, the Arbiter may choose to consider the Base Score as the Result Score of the attempted Task.
-If the Task is critical to the narrative, the Arbiter should request a rolled Check regardless of Base Score.
+-If the Base Score meets or exceeds the Target Score without rolling, the GM may choose to consider the Base Score as the Result Score of the attempted Task.
+If the Task is critical to the narrative, the GM should request a Check regardless of Base Scores.

-Typically, a character cannot successfully attempt a task if the difference between the Base Score and the Target Score is greater than the character’s Act Mastery.
-In these cases an Arbiter may allow the character to attempt to cast a Spell.
-Spells can represent the use of magic, or they can represent heroic effort.
-Either way, Spells always represent a character risking their own well-being to generate results outside of their normal abilities.
+Typically, a character cannot successfully attempt a Check if the Target Score is more than 2 Gains higher than their Base Score.
+In these cases an GM may allow the character to attempt a Spell, risking their own well-being to perform outside of their normal abilities.

 To begin Conflict a die is rolled, 4-6 gives the Players Advantage, 1-3 gives the Players Disadvantage.
-If one side is ambushing/surprising the other, then ambushing side is granted advantage.
+If one side is ambushing the other, then ambushing side is granted advantage.

 After Initiative is determined each character will take their Position, choosing between Guard and Cover.
 Position represents the ever shifting front of Conflict, with Guard portraying the clashing front-line and Cover portraying the supportive rear-line.
-During Disputes and other non-combat forms of conflict the characters’ Position represents the proverbial spotlight, with Guard portraying the primary speakers or actors and Cover representing those in reserve.
+During Disputes and other non-combat forms of conflict the characters’ Position represents the proverbial spotlight, with Guard portraying the primary speakers or actors and Cover representing those currently on the sidelines in reserve.

 Each round a character may use two Actions.
-Actions can be used to Defend, Attack, Maneuver, or perform a narrative task.
-Enhance Mastery is used to Defend, Control Mastery is used to Maneuver, and Diminish Mastery is used to Attack.
+Actions can be used to Defend, Maneuver, or Attack.
+Enhance Phrases are used to Defend, Control Phrases are used to Maneuver, and Diminish Phrases are used to Attack.

-Characters in the same position may use an Action to Assist another player’s Action.
-Reactions may never be Assisted, excepting reactions to Passing Guard.
+Characters in the same position may use an Action to make an Assist another player’s Action.
+Reactions may never be Assisted.

-Armor Kit Rating is applied to the Result Score of any Defense, once for each Equipment Slot occupied by Armor.
+Armor Kit Rating is applied to the Result Score of any Defense Check using Enhance Body, once for each Equipment Slot occupied by Armor.